 - avoiding contact with irritants

 - keeping the nails short

 Some people have a higher risk of developing paronychia, such as:

 In most cases, a doctor can easily diagnose paronychia with a physical examination.
 They will also consider a person’s medical history and look for risk factors, such as diabetes.

 In some cases, a doctor may require a sample of any pus that is present.
 They can send this to a laboratory for analysis to check whether bacteria or fungi are causing the infection.

 Paronychia is a skin infection around a fingernail or toenail.
 Symptoms include inflammation, swelling, pain, and discomfort.
 Biting or chewing the nails is a common cause.

-Acute paronychia develops quickly, and treatment can reduce symptoms rapidly.
+Acute paronychia develops quickly and treatment can reduce symptoms rapidly.
 People can treat mild cases at home.
-Chronic paronychia has a slower onset and can take weeks for treatment to effectively reduce symptoms.
+Chronic paronychia has a slower onset, and it can take weeks for treatment to effectively reduce symptoms.